Physics-50/General/docs/syllabus.md

 <!-- Please note that in this course, in order to provide quick feedback, most grades will be published and released on Gradescope as the work is being graded.
 However, we do at times need to go back and make adjustments to ensure consistency and therefore do not consider grades final until ~2 weeks after they are released. -->

 ## Absence from Class
-Please do not attend class if you are ill or subject to quarantine due to possible COVID-19 exposure.
+Please do not attend class if you are ill or are quarantining due to possible COVID-19 exposure.
 However, attendance at all class meetings is required except in case of illness, school-related travel, or family or personal emergency.
 Any missed lab days must be made up.
 Please do reach out to your instructor as soon as you know (or expect) you will be unable to attend a class, and we will work with you to make alternate arrangements including no-penalty extensions.

 ## Late Policy
 You may have two extensions of up to 48 hours each without penalty over the course of the semester, to be used for post-lab checkpoints or written reports (but not pre-lab mini-questions or the tech report oral presentation).
-To use one of these extensions, *you must email your instructor by the regular deadline for the assignment.*
+To use one of these extensions, *you must email your instructor by the regular deadline for the assignment.* You can use both extensions for the same checkpoint or report.
+You cannot use a fraction of an extension (e.g. a 1 hour extension counts for a full 48 hour extension).

 When an extension has not been granted, late work will be accepted within the windows listed below with the following deductions.
 These deductions are based on the available points for the item, not your score: